 Glue boards might seem like a safe and easy solution to pest problems but in fact, they are one of the cruelest and most dangerous.
-Responsible for more suffering than virtually any other wildlife control product on the market, they are readily available at grocery stores, home improvement and hardware stores and most major retailers, as well as over the Internet.
+Responsible for more suffering than virtually any other wildlife control product on the market, they are readily available at grocery stores, home improvement and hardware stores and most major retailers, as well as online.

 Ineffective, inhumane and dangerous